See new postscript (at the end of course)

 formerly Head of Therapy, Ashworth Maximum Security Hospital, Liverpool

-formerly Consultant Psychiatrist, Special Unit, C-Wing, Parkhurst Prison, Isle of Wight.
+formerly Consultant Psychiatrist, Special Unit, C-Wing, Parkhurst Prison, IOW.

 MRCPsych (Member of Royal College of Psychiatrists),